lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

         run sMasterEmpiricalApplication.m
         ```

-* **Step 2: Generate Final Tables**: After completing Step 1, run the scripts in the `ReplicationTables` folder to produce the final LaTeX tables for the paper.
+* **Step 3: Generate Final Tables**.
+After completing Step 2, run the scripts in the `ReplicationTables` folder to produce the final LaTeX tables for the paper.
+These scripts load the `.mat` file generated in the previous step.
-    * **Description**: The scripts in `code/empiricalAnalysis/ReplicationTables/` (e.g., `sExportTable6.m`, `sExportTable7.m`, etc.) load the `USA_Rolling_Rev1_CVAllModels_v2.mat` file and use the results to generate the final formatted tables (Tables 6-11). **These scripts must be run after the master script has finished.**

 ### Running Individual Simulations (Tables 1-5)

-The simulation studies, which correspond to Tables 1-5 in the paper, can be run individually from the `code/codeForSimulations` directory.
+The simulation studies, which correspond to Tables 1-5 in the paper, are self-contained and must be run from within their specific subfolders.

-* **How it Works**: Each subfolder (e.g., `Table1`, `Table2`, etc.) contains a main script named `MainFile_TAB*.m`.
-Running this script will reproduce the specific simulation results for the corresponding table in the paper.
+* **How it Works**: Each subfolder within `code/codeForSimulations/` (e.g., `Table1`, `Table2`, etc.) contains a main script named `MainFile_TAB*.m` to reproduce the corresponding table in the paper.

-* **Running a Simulation**: To run the simulation for Table 1, you can run its main script from the project's root directory:
+* **Step 1: Set Working Directory**.
+To run a simulation, you must first navigate your MATLAB **Current Folder** into that specific table's directory.
+For example, to reproduce Table 1:
+    ```
+    cd code/codeForSimulations/Table1/
+    ```

+* **Step 2: Run the Simulation Script**.
+From within the table's directory, run the main script:
     ```matlab
-    run code/codeForSimulations/Table1/MainFile_TAB1.m
+    run MainFile_TAB1.m
     ```
-* **Outputs**: Each simulation script generates several output files using a fixed random seed for reproducibility.
-These include:
+    This script will perform the Monte Carlo simulation using a fixed random seed.

-    * A `.mat` file containing the raw MATLAB simulation results.
-    * An `.xlsx` file with the results formatted as an Excel table.
-    * A `.tex` file with the final, formatted LaTeX code for the table.
+* **Understanding the Outputs**:
+    * **New Results**: The script will save three new output files directly into the folder you are in (e.g., `.../Table1/`).
+These are typically a `.mat` file with the raw results, an `.xlsx` file, and a `.tex` file with the formatted LaTeX table.
-* **Output Location**: When you run a simulation script (e.g., `MainFile_TAB1.m`), it saves the new output files directly within its own folder (e.g., `code/codeForSimulations/Table1/`).
-For direct comparison, the pre-computed results generated with the fixed random seed for the paper are already available in the corresponding `outputFromSimulations/tables/` subfolder.
+    * **Comparison**: For direct comparison, the pre-computed results provided by the authors are available in the corresponding `outputFromSimulations/tables/` subfolder (e.g., `outputFromSimulations/tables/tab1/`).

 ## Sequential Testing Algorithm: `seqTest.m`